everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_case_chart

-Writes chart (data series) information to a database.
+Writes chart (data series) information to a test case in the database.
+Only one chart can be stored per test case in the database.
 When called again, the exception `DuplicateParameterError` will be raised.

 **Arguments:**